oddstream/cj/README.md

 - Markdown support in `com` (fyne does have a markdown preview widget, but it's markdown support is, shall we say, basic).
 I *really* like WYSIWIG markdown editors like MarkText or Typora.
 - More support for hashtags (eg tap on a hashtag to find notes containing it, insert hashtag from dict)?
 - Support for creating backups, or git, or cloud (Fyne has some cloud support)
-- Many little quality-of-life tweaks like colors, keyboard shortcuts, and setting the font.
+- Many little quality-of-life tweaks like colors, keyboard shortcuts, and setting the font face and size.

 ## History

 In the early 1990s, I wrote something called [Idealist](https://en.wikipedia.org/wiki/IdeaList).
 That grew out of the idea of merging a database manager and a text editor, and morphed eventually into a package of components that were used to build applications in the museum, archive, and library sectors.
-I, like many others, just used it to take notes.
+250,000-odd lines of C and Tcl, but I, like many others, just used it to take notes.

 Everytime I use a computer, I end up taking notes.
 Playing a game, developing a new app, doing finances, reading about the worldwide political horrorshows, building bicycles, planning a vegetable garden, following a tv series, reading a book, ... everything seems to generate notes.